 Laffer’s career spans, on a large scale, every imaginable aspect of Australian wine, including viticulture, winemaking, research, commerce, trade, marketing and management.
-Even within Pernod-Ricard’s Australian operations, Laffer’s influence stretched beyond the flagship brand, Jacob’s Creek, to the company’s other brands, Wyndham Estate and Richmond Grove.
+Even within Pernod-Ricard’s Australian operations, Laffer’s influence stretched beyond the flagship brand, Jacob’s Creek, to the company’s Wyndham Estate and Richmond Grove brands.

 Laffer’s career began in 1956 with the decision, at age 16, to become a winemaker.
 He studied agricultural science then oenology between 1957 and 1962 and in January 1963 began working for Lindemans, one of only two publicly listed wine companies at the time (the other was Penfolds).

-Lindemans leader at the time was Ray Kidd, a visionary, presiding over a widespread winemaking enterprise.
-Australian taste had its shift from fortified wine to table wine and Kidd was positioning the company to develop this emerging market.
+Lindemans leader at the time, the visionary Ray Kidd, presided over a widespread winemaking enterprise.
+Australian wine tastes had begun a shift from fortified wine to table wine and Kidd was positioning the company to develop this emerging market.

 Lindemans had recently acquired Leo Burings with its strong Leonay sherry brand and emerging table wines, led by the new wave of bright, fresh, slightly sweet sparkling wines, inspired by Orlando’s Barossa Pearl, launched for the 1956 Olympics.